 From the production of materials to the building process, the construction industry is responsible for 40 percent of the energy consumption in the United States (or 19 percent worldwide), according to a study by the U.S. Department of Energy.
 Construction companies are turning to renewable energy to create more environmentally-friendly building practices.
 The construction industry continues to update its priorities to include green, net zero and sustainable building practices.

 A focus on sustainable building methods gives Florida Tech students a chance to learn about the current topics in the industry including:

 - Maximizing environmental conditions for light and ventilation to reduce energy use

 - Reduced greenhouse gas emissions

-- Water Technologies: reuse, conservation, rainwater harvesting,
+- Water technologies: reuse, conservation, rainwater harvesting, on-site sewage treatment

 - Storm water management with landscaping

 - Low-emittance windows and smart glass

 - Cool roofs: solar reflecting and thermal reducing